Old Timer Ferrari Toucan Table Lamp

 Lamps in the movies!

-A German Krups Solitair hair dryer from the 1970s was also used as a prop.
+A German Krups Solitair hair dryer from the 1970s also appears.